-That's what Best Buy did.
-They partnered with AIG to provide their Geek Squad Protection Plans.
+That's what Best Buy did-they partnered with AIG to provide their Geek Squad Protection Plans.
 They didn't re-invent the wheel by trying to build and manage their own in-house customer service contracts.
 They went out and found a turnkey solution provided by an industry leader, so they could get back to doing what they do best-sell electronics.
 You don't have to be afraid of success.
 If I can do it, so can you.
 In this eBook series, I'm going to share all of the tips and strategies I've used to bring my business into the 21st century.

 In this book, you'll get a very broad overview of my philosophy for insurance sales as we move forward.
-You'll also find links scattered throughout the book to other helpful guides I've used in my business to help with things like social media strategy and standardizing workflow.
+Then, in the rest of the series, I'll give more in-depth explanations and specific suggestions for implementing the strategies I talk about here.
+You'll also find links scattered throughout the book to other helpful guides I've created and used in my business to help with things like social media strategy and standardizing workflow.